JingjieX/Earnings-Estimation/README.md

 ```

 - Filling the lower triangle of $M$
-- Note that M is symmetric so we can use math to filling the lower triangle
+- Note that $M$ is symmetric so we can use math to filling the lower triangle

 ```shell